evanx/certserver/README.md

 Then run the test script: [scripts/test.sh](https://github.com/evanx/authserver/blob/master/scripts/test.sh)

-This microservice requires a local Redis server to be a running.
-(TODO: enable a configurable Redis URL.)
+The test script assumes that a local Redis server is running on its default port (6379).

 ```shell
 sudo apt-get install redis-server